 The structure may be a mobile home, and the mobile home will qualify for the exemption even if it is sitting on leased land, as long as the occupant owns the structure.
 The structure must be designed or adapted for use as a residence and be occupied by the owner or a surviving spouse who has a life estate in the property.
 It may be owned directly, or it may be owned indirectly through a beneficial interest in a qualifying trust.
 In this case, a qualifying trustor or beneficiary must occupy the residence.

-All residence homesteads are allowed an exemption of $25,000 of the home's value for school taxes.
-Homestead owners who are 65 or older or disabled qualify for an additional $10,000 exemption.
+In the vast majority of Texas school districts, residence homesteads are allowed an exemption of $25,000 of the home's value for school taxes.
+In a few cases, only $5,000 of this exemption applies.
 Homeowners who are 65 or older

 and disabled cannot receive double that exemption amount.